magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 });
 ```

-Note that we have we passed the `author` of the `Comment` via an
+Note that we have we passed the author property as an attribute and
-attribute and the `text` of the `Comment` via an XML-like child node.
+the text as a child node of the `Comment` component.

 If you reload the [localhost:3001](http://localhost:3001/) page you
 should see the following content: